f1reboywatergrl/f1reboywatergrl/README.md

 ## 💬 Favorite Quote

-<strong> "Never stop fighting, for what you believe in, and for the people who care about you." </strong> ~ President Donald J. Trump
+<strong> "Never stop fighting, for what you believe in, and for the people who care about you." </strong>

 ## 📫 Connect with Me!
 <p>